-From time to time, students choose to conduct an independent job search in conjunction with a search for a pre-approved work term on CSM.
-If this is an option that you’d like to consider, make an appointment with your work term engagement coordinator to discuss your plans and get to know the requirements and process.
+From time to time, students choose to conduct an independent job search in conjunction with a search for a pre-approved co-op job on CSM.
+If this is an option that you’d like to consider, it's best to make an appointment with your Work Term Engagement Coordinator to discuss your plans and get to know the requirements and process.

 Why Are Some Jobs Available to Other Co-op Students?

 The world of job seekers is a competitive one, where recruiters look to obtain the widest possible pool of applicants.
 This type of competition also extends to co-op students across Canada; no matter what program or university, co-op students are sometimes in competition with others for similar roles.

 So what's the advantage?
 As a U of T co-op student, you receive an unparalleled amount of training and preparation — over 55 hours! — before you even begin your first work term.
 The job search tools, knowledge, practice and preparation, coupled with U of T’s academic prowess, will set you apart from the rest.
 By far, this is your biggest asset.

 If you've undertaken an active job search and haven't secured a position, you will automatically be entered to seek into the next semester.
 You'll then develop a plan of action with your Work Term Engagement Coordinator designed to support your success during the next available job cycle.